Veil-Project/veil-project.github.io/en/technology.md

 ## User experience

-Veil places great emphasis on user experience, and in this regard will support a number of experiential benefits, beginning with **multi-transaction Zerocoin spends**.
+Veil places great emphasis on user experience, and in this regard will support a number of experiential benefits.

-What does this mean?
-Those familiar with the protocol will be familiar with the concept that, due to the computation and transaction size requirements, Zerocoin systems usually limit transactions to a fixed number of denominations.
-How this manifests itself as a user problem, is in limiting the amount a user can spend in a single transaction.
-Veil addresses this user friction with **multi-block transactions** that are transparent to the user, and allows them to create sends of any size.

-To avoid the necessity of file backups, the Veil wallet will support a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.
+For example, to avoid the necessity of file backups, the Veil wallet supports a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.

-Finally, beginning with the RingCT interim protocol release, Veil will release a wallet that's been designed and built from the ground-up with an emphasis on a friendly user experience.
+And beginning with the RingCT protocol release, Veil will release a wallet that's been designed and built from the ground-up with an emphasis on a friendly user experience.

 ## The Veil emission schedule